ImageMagick v6 Examples --

 Compose Methods and Layering

-The three Layering methods 'flatten', 'mosaic' will make use of the "-compose" setting to determine the composition method used to overlay each image in sequence.
-As such you could think of these functions as a multi-image "-composite" operator with the ability to set an initial "-background" canvas color.
+The three Layering methods: Flatten, Mosaic, and Merge; will make use of the "-compose" setting to determine the composition method used to overlay each image in sequence.
+As such you could think of these functions as a multi-image "-composite" operator with the ability to set an initial "-background" canvas of a specified color.

 For example lets place each successive image under the previous images using a 'DstOver'...